Renal canal illustration

 The kidneys make urine every moment of the day.
 The urine is moved down the ureters and into the bladder.
 The urinary bladder is a muscular little bag that stores the urine until we are ready to get rid of it.
 The bladder must be able to expand for filling, contract down for emptying, and respond to voluntary control.

 The bladder is a sterile area of the body, which means that bacteria do not normally reside there.
 When bacteria (or any other organisms for that matter) gain entry and establish growth in the bladder, infection has occurred and symptoms can result.
-People with bladder infections typically report a burning sensation during urination.
+The key is establishing growth as sometimes bacteria are just passing through, causing no harm, and disappear quietly.
+It can be tricky to see bacteria in a urine sample and determine if they are trouble or not.
+An important measure of whether there is a genuine infection or not is whether the pet has symptoms.
+People with bladder infections typically report a burning sensation while urinating.
 With pets we see some of the following signs:

 - Urinating only small amounts at a time.